medic/cht-docs/content/en/core/overview/pwa.md

 ## Benefits of PWA installation

 Using a PWA avoids the need to build an Android application and publish it to the Play Store which can be cumbersome and slow.
-This also means there's no need for the user to install or update the Android application.
+This also means there's no need for the user to install or update the Android application as any updates will be downloaded automatically from the CHT server.

 In addition you can install PWAs on a wider range of devices, for example, desktop computers.

-Deployments can also use a mixture of PWA and Android applications.
+Deployments can use a mixture of PWA and Android applications.

 ## Benefits of Android applications